Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 Before diving into the calculations, I want to say that I think it's important to calculate macronutrients on an individual basis, and repeatedly over time.
 People differ from one another in lean body mass, activity level, personal preferences, and food tolerance.
 The macronutrient amounts and ratios that work for one person may not work for another.
 Just because my protein intake is 100 grams daily, doesn't mean that will work for someone else or that it will work for me in 3 months from now.
 Avoiding dietary dogma is another discussion entirely.
 The best writing I've seen on the topic is by [Chris Masterjohn, PhD](https://chrismasterjohnphd.com/) in his article ["Against Dietary Dogmatism."](https://chrismasterjohnphd.com/blog/2011/08/17/against-dietary-dogmatis).

 ## Calculating Macronutrient Requirements
 Now that we've discussed macronutrients and the reasons for calculating them, here are two ways to do it.

 The first method is to use a nutrition tacking app called Cronometer.
 The second method is to perform the calculations manually.

-I prefer the first method, which is to use the calculators built into [Cronometer.com](https://cronometer.com/) (there's a web app and a mobile app).
-I like this method because it's fast, simple, and once you calculate your macronutrient requirements, you can easily track your diet, your weight, and your lean body mass in the same app in order to check that your calculated macronutrient requirements are accurate (accurate in the sense that your outcomes are moving in the desired direction: e.g. weight loss or weight gain, increase in lean body mass, etc.).
+I prefer the first method, which is to use the calculators built into [Cronometer.com](https://cronometer.com/).
+I like this method because it's fast, simple, and once you calculate your macronutrient requirements, you can easily track your nutrition, your weight, and your lean body mass in the same app in order to check that your calculated macronutrient requirements are accurate (accurate in the sense that your outcomes are moving in the desired direction: e.g. weight loss or weight gain, increase in lean body mass, etc.).

 ### Information You Need

-Before you do either method, you'll need 3 pieces of information: your body weight, your height, and your % body fat.
+Before you perform either method, you'll need to know 3 things:

-#### Measure your height in feet and inches, or cm.
+1. Your body weight
+2. Your height
+3. Your % body fat.

 #### Body Weight
 Obtain your body weight in pounds or kg from any accurate scale.
 If you don't have one, consider buying an "[impedence scale](https://amzn.to/39qvvg7) "which will also allow you to measure % body fat.

+#### Height
+Measure your height in feet and inches, or cm.

 #### Your Body Fat %
 This is the hardest number to obtain accurately.
 You can obtain your [estimated body fat %](https://en.wikipedia.org/wiki/Body_composition) using any of the following methods in the table below (in order by price and accuracy - most expensive and accurate last).
 The sweet spot of convenience, price, and accuracy is probably to use an "[impedence scale](https://amzn.to/39qvvg7) ".

+**Methods of Measuring % Body Fat**
 <table><tbody><tr></tr><tr><td><span><strong><span>Method</span></strong></span></td><td><span><strong><span>Price</span></strong></span></td><td><span><strong><span>Notes</span></strong></span></td></tr><tr><td><span>guess</span></td><td><span>$0</span></td><td><span>Completely inaccurate.</span></td></tr><tr><td><span><span><a title="url: https://www.estimatebodyfat.com/body-fat-percentages-of-men-and-women-with-pictures-and-charts.html" class="rm-alias rm-alias-external" href="https://www.estimatebodyfat.com/body-fat-percentages-of-men-and-women-with-pictures-and-charts.html">use images</a></td><td><span>$0</span></td><td><span>Variable accuracy depending on visceral fat and fat distribution.
 The link sends you to a pretty cool website which helps with this.</span></td></tr><tr><td><span>use <span><a title="url: https://amzn.to/32QO4J3" class="rm-alias rm-alias-external" href="https://amzn.to/32QO4J3">calipers</a></td><td><span>~$13</span></td><td><span>May be inaccurate for amateurs and requires familiarizing yourself with the technique.</span></td></tr><tr><td><span>measure neck, waist, and hip circumference with a <span><a title="url: https://amzn.to/3jCIZtH" class="rm-alias rm-alias-external" href="https://amzn.to/3jCIZtH">tape measure</a></span> and then use this <span><a title="url: https://www.calculator.net/body-fat-calculator.html" class="rm-alias rm-alias-external" href="https://www.calculator.net/body-fat-calculator.html">calculator</a></td><td><span>~$14</span></td><td><span>Variable accuracy.</span></td></tr><tr><td><span><span><a title="url: https://amzn.to/39qvvg7" class="rm-alias rm-alias-external" href="https://amzn.to/39qvvg7">impedence scale</a></span> </span></td><td><span>~$45</span></td><td><span>This scale was recommended by Tim Ferris in his book <span><a title="url: https://amzn.to/3f4KywV" class="rm-alias rm-alias-external" href="https://amzn.to/3f4KywV">The 4-Hour Body</a></span>.</span></td></tr><tr><td><span><span><a title="url: https://www.cosmed.com/en/products/body-composition/bod-pod" class="rm-alias rm-alias-external" href="https://www.cosmed.com/en/products/body-composition/bod-pod">BodPod</a></span></span></td><td><span>~$50</span></td><td><span>Will tell you your weight, body volume, fat and fat-free mass, and your lung volumes</span></td></tr><tr><td><span><span><a title="url: https://en.wikipedia.org/wiki/Dual-energy_X-ray_absorptiometry" class="rm-alias rm-alias-external" href="https://en.wikipedia.org/wiki/Dual-energy_X-ray_absorptiometry">DEXA</a></span> scan</span></td><td><span>~$50 and up</span></td><td><span>Most accurate.
 Might require a physician's order.